 <BODY>These days, we encounter media in the form of our Facebook feed on smartphones while we eat breakfast, on our laptops throughout the day, and on podcasts as we fall asleep.
 American adults spend an average of 12 hours per day using various forms of media (see Figure 1.1).
 As sociologist Todd Gitlin has noted, “In a society that fancies itself the freest ever, spending time with communications machinery is the main use to which we have put our freedom.”
 Media are the primary means by which we learn the decisions our politicians make, but mass media play a role in socializing us about how we ought to dress, what we ought to eat, and how we see ourselves in relation to others.
 In other words, the media—the sum total of the organizations and the people who work for them, the users, and creators, the technology undergirding it all—are an incredibly important social institution in contemporary society.
 Media are essential to socialization, identity-construction, but also the dissemination of news in democratic societies.
 This book explores the landscape of the diverse field of media sociology.
 In this chapter, we will attempt to better understand both of those terms (“media” and “sociology”) and what it means to think about media in a sociological way.

-<FIG><LBL>Figure 1.1</LBL> <CAPTION>Average Media Use By U.S. Adults, 2017</CAPTION></FIG>
+<FIG><LBL>Figure 1.1</LBL> <CAPTION>Average Media Use by U.S. Adults, 2017 [Source: Statista]</CAPTION></FIG>

 <HEAD1><TITLE>All Media</TITLE></HEAD1>